Tomislav Butina: International career

 Butina made his debut for the Croatia under-21 team on 19 April 1994, playing the full 90 minutes in a friendly match against Slovakia which finished by a goalless draw.
 Butina won a total of 11 international caps for the under-21 team between April 1994 and October 1995.
 He also played for under-20 team on one occasion, in an exhibition match against Styria.

 Butina went on to make his full international debut for Croatia in their 2002 FIFA World Cup qualifier against San Marino on 5 September 2001 in Serravalle which Croatia won 4–0.
-Butina won a total of 28 international caps in almost five years of playing for the Croatian national football team.
+Butina won a total of 28 international caps in almost five years of playing for the Croatia national football team.
 He made his last international appearance in Croatia's 1–0 defeat to Poland in a friendly match played on 3 June 2006 in Wolfsburg during the two teams' preparations for the 2006 FIFA World Cup tournament.
 It was his only international appearance in 2006.